-- 270 For certain topics, uncertainty models comprise a broad spectrum of uncertainty sources.
-Also, it is not always apparent which sources are finally included into the uncertainty models or how the uncertainty sources are "mapped" into components.
-An illustrative example is sorption of RNs (see Fig. 4).
-The total estimated uncertainty of this process depends strongly on the types of sources considered, reaching from natural variability of clay components (type, amount, or distribution), their grain sizes and specific surface areas, porosity parameter, pore water chemistry, and finally sorption parameters for specific mineral - 275 surfaces.
-Uncertainties can additionally arise through inconsistencies of input parameter to all combined (sub)models, e.g. consistent thermodynamic data sets, uniform models for electric double layers, comparable methods for assessing the pore space, etc. Additionally, it should be carefully considered whether the parameter range of experimental conditions is including the parameter range required in the applied case.
-There, any extrapolations may introduce additional errors difficult to estimate. - An especially challenging case to be mentioned here is assigning numerical uncertainties to data that are themselves not 280 properly characterized yet (or cannot be in principle).
+For certain topics, uncertainty models comprise a broad spectrum of uncertainty sources.
+Also, it is not always apparent which 232 sources are finally included into the uncertainty models or how the uncertainty sources are "mapped" into components.
+An 233 234 illustrative example is sorption of RNs (see Fig. 2).
+The total estimated uncertainty of this process depends strongly on the 235 types of sources considered, reaching from natural variability of clay components (type, amount, or distribution), their grain 236 sizes and specific surface areas, porosity parameter, pore water chemistry, and finally sorption parameters for specific mineral 237 surfaces.
+Here, it is highly important to ensure an internal consistency of all combined (sub)models and their parametrization.
+Additionally, it should be carefully considered whether the parameter range of experimental conditions is including the 238 parameter range required in the applied case.
+There, any extrapolations may introduce additional errors difficult to estimate.
+239

+An especially challenging case to be mentioned here is assigning numerical uncertainties to data that are themselves not properly characterized yet (or cannot be in principle).
 These types of uncertainty sources are usually named and roughly outlined, but none of the information sources provided a concise compilation of uncertainty sources.
 "Classical" examples for this case are geological variability, microbial activities and future climate development.
 Here, credit must be given to knowledge casted into estimation methods, or analogies.
-In many cases, one has to rely on expert's judgements, (cf. again to NDA report 153 (Nuclear Decommissioning Authority, 2017) and references therein, or Mumpower and Stewart (1996)) to 285 obtain the basic data, which in turn renders uncertainty assignments more complicated or even speculative.
+In many cases, one has to rely on expert's judgements or guesses (cf. again to NDA report 153 (Nuclear Decommissioning Authority, 2017 and references therein) to obtain the basic data, which in turn renders uncertainty assignments more complicated or even speculative.

-On the other side it is likely that many uncertainties will diminish throughout the various stages of the repository's development, construction, operation, closure and post-closure periods.
-In the course of time, new research results (even from beyond the nuclear community) as well as field characterizations or monitoring will become accessible.
-In other words, the main reason is probably that people gain more knowledge about the site under planning/construction/operation/closure with time.
-Here, the safety case, the waste inventory, the characteristics of the natural and engineered barriers, and the design concept of the DGR
+247 On the other side it is likely that many uncertainties will diminish throughout the various stages of the repository's development, 248 construction, operation, closure and post-closure periods.
+In the course of time, new research results (even from beyond the 249 nuclear community) as well as field characterizations or monitoring will become accessible.
+In other words, the main reason 250 is probably that people gain more knowledge about the site under planning/construction/operation/closure with time.
+Here, the safety case, the waste inventory, the design concept, the characteristics of the natural and engineered barriers are to be 251 252 mentioned.
+On the other side, it is also expected that, over the very long time spans associated with setting-up RWM, new 253 sources of uncertainties emerge (e.g. due to amendments to the engineering plans, new processes identified in the geosphere, 254 changes of materials).
+In practice, it is necessary to manage uncertainties throughout the entire process of RWM, with particular 255 attention to all safety aspects.

-- are to be mentioned.
-On the other side, it is also expected that, over the very long time spans associated with setting-up DGR, new sources of uncertainties emerge (e.g. due to amendments to the engineering plans, new processes identified in the geosphere, changes of materials).
-In practice, it is necessary to manage uncertainties throughout the entire process of a DGR, with particular attention to all safety aspects. - An illustrative example for a complex pattern of processes and related uncertainties for the rather simple sorption process of contaminants onto mineral surfaces is given in Fig. 4.
+An illustrative example for a complex pattern of processes and related uncertainties for the rather simple sorption process of contaminants onto mineral surfaces is given in Fig. 2.
 All these subprocesses can be modelled in a mechanistic way, but for the next hierarchy level (reactive transport models) all will melt down to conventional distribution coefficients (K_d values) for each pair of mineral and contaminant.
-This figure also serves as an example for a Fishbone (Ishikawa) diagram, well suited to show for the BU approach the mutual relationships between parameters and processes as well as how uncertainties will be propagated from lower to higher levels of complexity.
+This figure also serves as an example for a Fishbone (Ishikawa) diagram, well suited to show the mutual relationships between parameters and processes; and how uncertainties will be propagated from lower to higher levels of complexity.